 Health and wellbeing

-A range of services are available for serving and ex-serving personnel of the Australian Defence Forces (ADF), their dependants and direct family members.
+In addition to DVA there are a range of services available for serving and ex ADF personnel and veterans, their dependants and direct family members.

 Health and wellbeing support services offered by the Queensland Government to the broader community are also available.

 Maintaining good psychological health means being able to think, feel and behave in a manner that allows people to realise their potential and better cope with the stresses of life.